JayMcConnon/DSS-Bot/docs/guide/README.md

 # Quick Start

 ::: tip Not long now!
-Getting started with DSS-Bot is easy and you can be up and running in 1 minute or less!
+Getting started with DSS-Bot is easy.
+You can be up and running in 1 minute or less!
 :::